WHO WE ARE (IN ORDER OF A ONE OF OUR FAVOURITE GENETIC TRAITS)

 Anna Murray (BSc Biological Sciences, PhD)

-Anna Murray (email@example.com) is a senior lecturer and has worked in human genetics for over 20 years.
+Anna Murray (email@example.com) is an Associate Professor and has worked in human genetics for over 20 years.
 She is interested in the genetics of female reproductive ageing, from menarche to menopause.
 Anna is one of the lead investigators in the ReproGen consortium.
 Anna joined the group in 2005 after spending 11 years at the Wessex Regional Genetics Lab, where she held a Wellcome Trust Career Development Fellowship.
 Anna did her PhD on coeliac disease and T cell lymphoma of the gut after graduating with a BSc in Biology from the University of Southampton.
 For a full list of Anna’s publications, please go to Google scholar.

 Robin Beaumont (MMath, PhD)